-- Sprays – Marijuana infused sprays are typically sprayed in the mouth and said to have same or similar effects of other forms of medical marijuana.
+- Sprays – Marijuana-infused sprays are typically sprayed in the mouth and said to have the same or similar effects as other forms of medical marijuana.
 It is offered as an alternative to smoking or inhaling for those who aren’t comfortable with those methods.

 What is the difference between THC and CBD?

 THC is the part of the plant that is known to produce the high associated with recreational marijuana use.
 CBD lacks this psychoactive effect that THC is known to produce.
 You need a valid prescription for both CBD and THC to legally possess it in the state of Florida.

 Edibles are just that, food containing marijuana or food infused with marijuana.
 Eating marijuana is becoming a popular way to consume the drug.
 Grouped under edibles are liquid edibles or drinkables.
 Drinkables are liquids infused with cannabis.
 Most edibles and drinkables contain a significant amount of THC (tetrahydrocannabinol).
 As stated above, edibles have been added to the list of legal ways to ingest medical marijuana.